morelinq/MoreLINQ/README.md

 ### Duplicates

-Returns all duplicated elements of the given source, using the specified element equality comparer
+Returns all duplicate elements of the given source.

 This method has 2 overloads.